 In addition to Team In Training, we also volunteer our services to another LLS program called Light the Night – an evening for honoring survivors and victims of cancer.
 In addition, we are “first connection” volunteers for LLS.
 Newly diagnosed families can connect with us for someone to talk to during this tough time.
 We symbolize hope – what an honor to be a symbol of hope….

 Anyway, why this letter?
 You probably figured out that this is an appeal – an appeal for money because there is still more work to be done.

 You know, as parents, we are supposed to protect our vulnerable kids.
 Our daughter got her cure thanks to research done before her diagnosis, and the treatments are getting better with ongoing research.
 We hope to protect some future kid, so his/her outcome will be as good as Monica’s.

 That’s why we continue to train and raise funds.
-Christopher’s next endurance challenge is the inaugural IRONMAN 70.3 Indian Wells La Quinta on December 9, 2018.
-Our latest goal is to raise an additional $2,500 to benefit the Leukemia & Lymphoma Society.
+Christopher’s next endurance challenge is the world-renowned Boston Marathon on April 15, 2019.
+Our latest goal is to raise an additional $10,000 to benefit the Leukemia & Lymphoma Society.
 That’s why it’s important for you to donate now and share this with as many people as you can – before tomorrow begins!

 Please give until it hurts – Thank you for your generosity and support.
 The Trent family appreciates you!
 Donate online today: just click here.

 PS.
 All expenses are being paid by ourselves; all donations to LLS go to LLS (tax ID 13-5644916).